runcitadel/blog/posts/weekly-dev-update-00/index.md

 This is the first post in the series to check if we should write such a post weekly and what we could improve.

-I'll staert with this weeks progress.
+I'll start with this week's progress.

 ## Summary